navicore/cem3/docs/GLOSSARY.md

 **Why it matters:** TCO makes recursion as efficient as iteration.
 You can write elegant recursive algorithms without worrying about stack overflow.

+**History:** TCO was pioneered by **Guy Steele** and **Gerald Sussman** in the development of **Scheme** (1975).
+They proved that properly tail-recursive functions are equivalent to loops, making recursion a practical tool for iteration.
+Scheme was the first language to *require* TCO in its specification.
+This insight influenced functional programming for decades.
+Most mainstream languages still don't implement TCO - a 50-year-old optimization that remains cutting-edge!

 **Contrast with mainstream:** Most languages don't guarantee TCO.
 Java and Python never do it.
 JavaScript has it in the spec but most engines don't implement it.
 Scheme requires it.
 Seq guarantees TCO using LLVM's `musttail` directive.

 ---